 In 2015, it was announced that Muller is suffering from Alzheimer's disease.
-Muller's wife of 53 years currently cares for him at a Bavarian nursing home in Wolfratshausen but was not allowed to visit him for three months following the outbreak of the coronavirus pandemic, which she said she was not able to explain to him.
+Muller's wife took care for him at a Bavarian nursing home in Wolfratshausen but was not allowed to visit him for three months following the outbreak of the coronavirus pandemic, which she said she was not able to explain to him.

 Regarding Gerd Muller Philantrophy there is no available information or records, except the fact that he is one of the most influential footballers in the world that encourage the young who wanted to follow their dream in football.